jfdaniel77/bta-country-data/README.md

 * Native Python packaging
 * [AWS SAM](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html) and [Terraform](https://www.terraform.io/) integration

-In this workshop, we are going to build simple REST APIs to list all countries in the world and get currency name for a particular country. ```chalice```
+In this workshop, we are going to build simple REST APIs to list all countries in the world and get currency name for a particular country.

 ## Pre-requisite
 These are pre-requisite for this workshop.